 UIndy student management positions

 Every year, students can apply for management positions within the Communication Department.
 These roles come with stipends, and the application process is competitive.
 Candidates go through a professional interview process, just as they would for any job in their field.
-They then enroll in the applied courses and act as managers.
+Successful candidates gain management experience in their chosen careers.
 There are several positions in each of the following organizations:

 - The Reflector